sensorium/Mozzi/README.md

 - "HIFI_MODE" is not currently implemented, but could conceivably be realized for the INTERNAL_DAC mode.
 Patches welcome.
 - WIFI-activity not yet tested, but likely the same notes as for ESP8266 apply.
 Consider turning off WIFI.
 - The implementation of audioTicks() may be slightly inaccurate on this platform.

+### Raspberry Pi Pico
+port by j-enns

+- audio out only (audio input work in progress)
+- audio out on gpio 2
+- tested and working: Sinewave.ino and AMsynth.ino
+- works with "Arduino Mbed OS RP2040" boards and https://github.com/earlephilhower/arduino-pico

 ***